 If you have a manual transfer schedule, Square may debit funds from your bank account even if you have a sufficient Square account balance to cover the refund amounts.
 This will happen when a refund is requested for a payment taken on a prior day.
 Using the $25 payment/refund example above, imagine you had $20 in your Square account balance, but the refund was requested a few days after the original payment was taken.
 To repay your customer, Square would debit your bank account for $24.31.

 Funds removed from your balance to cover refunds will be reflected as an “Adjustment” line item in Activity > All within the Balance section of your Square Dashboard.
 If a debit to your bank account is made, it will appear in Activity > Transfers.

 It takes 2-7 business days to process a refund with Square.
 Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 business days (depending on the bank’s processing speeds) for the refund to post to your customer’s account.
 In total it can take 9-14 business days for your customer to receive their refund.

 Payments processed on the Square Online are only eligible to refund within 120 days.

 Note: Refund requests that aren’t covered by your Square balance may not be approved, even if requested within the appropriate timeframe.

-Customise your refund and return policy from the Receipt settings in your online Square Dashboard.
-Your policy appears on email, text and printed receipts.
+Customize your refund and return policy from the Receipt settings in your online Square Dashboard.
+Your policy appears on email, text, and printed receipts.
 If a return policy is absent, it’s assumed there’s no policy.
 Be sure to clearly state if you don’t offer refunds or warranties.